 Shortly after Bill and I were married, all of our monies, his and mine was spent on drag-racing, I soon realized how expensive drag-racing can be, with entrance fees, slicks, transmissions, blown engines, carburetors, and lakers (side-mounted exhaust pipes, that had caps on them so they were not loud, unless you wanted them to sound like a "real-bad machine" then they were open.)

 One day when we were broke, Bill decided to sell his guitar.
 A bartender he knew had offered him a good price.
 Bill and I took the guitar to the bar and we parked on a side street around the corner.
 After the bartender paid Bill for the guitar, he then gave him a drink, and me a coke.
 Bill finished his drink, set the glass down and passed out.
 What's the matter, can't he drink?
+The bartender asked me.
 I told him, I did not know, that I had never seen him drink before.
 Then the bouncer came over to us, and I asked him to help me get him in the car.

 I slid behind the wheel of the barely, street legal, souped-up hot rod

 Who could I call?
 I could not think of anyone to call who could drive my husband's hot-rod home.
-So, I decided to drive it myself.
-I stuck the key in the ignition, pressed in on the clutch started the car, I shifted into gear, pushed the gas peddle at the same time that I popped the clutch, instead of going forward, it screamed backwards, I slammed on the brake, totally forgetting about the clutch, and it died.
+So, I decided to drive it myself as I stuck the key in the ignition, pressed in on the clutch started the car, I shifted into gear, pushed the gas peddle at the same time that I popped the clutch, instead of going forward, it screamed backwards, I slammed on the brake, totally forgetting about the clutch, and it died.